| |

-Shanta and Desha enjoying tea at the Twilight Tea Lounge
+| Shanta and Desha enjoying tea at the Twilight Tea Lounge |

 Yesterday, I met up with Shanta Crowley at Twilight Tea Lounge to check out her beautiful images she shot while on a 5 month adventure in India.
 I love that Shanta had a dream, and even when she lost her job and her car died, she still pursued her heart's desire.
 The result- 12,000 pictures and a lot of surrendering.
 Here's to you, Shanta.
 We can't wait to see what's next for YOU!

-1. Shanta, I learned about your adventure to India in an article in The Commons, and as a fellow lover of travel and culture, was intrigued by your decision to take off for 5 months to India.
-What was the catalyst that drove you to actually go?
+1. Shanta, I learned about your adventure to India in an article in The Commons, and as a fellow lover of travel and culture, was intrigued by your decision to take off for 5 months to

-Photo by Shanta Crowley
+| Photo by Shanta Crowley |

-Photo by Shanta Crowley
+| Photo by Shanta Crowley |

-2. You mention in the article that you had recently lost your job and both you and your newlywed husband were unemployed at the time you decided to venture to India.
-On a logistical note, how did you manage to pay for your adventure and how did you overcome the fear of going on a five month vacation knowing that you'd return without jobs in an uncertain economy?
+2. You mention in the article that you had recently lost your job and both you and your newlywed husband were unemployed at the time you decided to venture to

 I saved some money and we also received money as a wedding gift to help us on our way.
-Between some previous savings and the gig that I had last summer, we were able to make the trip around India.
+Between some previous savings and the gig that I had last summer, we were able to make the trip around India

-Photo by Shanta Crowley
+| Photo by Shanta Crowley |

 Also, we rented out our apartment while we were away and placed most of our items in storage, so it was not like we just left everything high and dry.
 We put things in place so that when we returned we could have a home to return to at least.

 The one thing I did not foresee happening, was that after returning from India, I lost my husband, as I am currently going through a divorce.
 So in many ways, displaying my work has been medicine for my soul and a part of my healing during such time of transition.
-Given the turn of events, I have asked myself lately if I would have gone to India knowing that this would have happened at some point upon returning--but it was well worth the trip.
+Given the turn of events, I have asked myself lately if I would have gone to India

 I had to surrender to so many things: the lack of planning or constant change of plans, surrender to the culture, and any given moment whereby you might meet a Holy Man, hop aboard the wrong train, encounter the crazy driving that left me in shock many times, or just meet new friends that you might not have expected.
 I also found myself just having to let go of expectations--things that I normally would not do or expect back home had to be suspended during the 5 month journey.
 Surrendering and the letting go seemed to be so apt, especially now.

-Photo by Shanta Crowley
+| Photo by Shanta Crowley |

 Learn more about Shanta's India adventure on her blog and check out her photos at the Twilight Tea Lounge, with new photos coming in September for Gallery Walk!